ros2/design/articles/cross_compilation_build_tools_design.md

 We can then test cross-compile support for the new platform by:

 1. Building the base ROS 2 Docker image.
-1. Using `cc-setup-sysroot` to build a custom sysroot image for some reference package, e.g. [ApexAI/performance_test](https://github.com/ApexAI/performance_test/), and export its file system into a sysroot.
+1. Using `create-cc-sysroot` to build a custom sysroot image for some reference package, e.g. [ApexAI/performance_test](https://github.com/ApexAI/performance_test/), and export its file system into a sysroot.
 1. Cross-compiling that package using the sysroot.